 It is not access control.
 It is rate-limiting plus reputation, expressed in firewall rules, driven by what the log says.

 It isn't a moat.
 Modern brute-force traffic comes from botnets with tens of thousands of unique source addresses.
-Banning each one for ten minutes is a small inconvenience to the attacker and a useful tool against script kiddies.
-It is not what is keeping you alive.
+Banning each one for ten minutes is a small inconvenience to the attacker.

 What it is